Seek alternatives for pain management

 Persons with pain often have difficulty sleeping; sleep deprivation can make one more sensitive to pain.
 Physical therapists can educate patients regarding better sleep habits to help combat the vicious cycle of persistent pain.

 When physical therapists work with a patient in pain, they use tests and measures to determine the causes of that pain and to assess its intensity, quality, physical characteristics, and how long it has been occurring.
 They also evaluate the patient for risk factors for pain to help prevent future issues.
+And if shoulder pain is you no. 1 issue, they can help by providing shoulder pain care and treatment.

 Once the contributors to a patient’s pain are identified — and the patient’s functional and mobility goals are clear — the therapist designs an individualized treatment program combining the most appropriate techniques, including but not limited to exercise, manual therapy, and patient education to address the underlying problems.